Labout/angular_start/README.md

-Just a repo for an angular quickstart
+Just a repo for an angular quickstart.
+Nothing special